ironthree/repochecker/README.md

 instead of served via an API.

+## dependencies

+The service relies on dnf/yum repositories that are available on the system (though they need not be enabled by default), so by default, it requires `dnf`, `dnf-utils`, `fedora-repos`, and `fedora-repos-rawhide`.

 ## overrides

 It's possible to provide overrides / an "allowlist" for filtering out false positives that are not really broken